HR

 • Construction

-• Repairs – also include things like cleaning the inside of buildings after construction is complete.
+• Repairs – also include cleaning the inside of buildings after construction is complete.

 • Decorating